Reentrant localization transition in a dimerized quasiperiodic dipolar chain: Introduction

-Motivated by these prior studies, in this work we explore RLTs in a different framework, namely, a dimerized dipolar chain with quasiperiodic modulation of the spacings between the dipolar emitters (see Fig.~\ref{fig:sketch}).
-We demonstrate that in this system, an RLT resists to the all-to-all power-law dipolar coupling that decays as one over the distance cubed.
-Through dissipative transport simulations, we show that the aforementioned RLT can also survive to low-loss emitters.
+Motivated by these prior studies, in this work we explore RLTs in a new framework, namely, a dimerized dipolar chain with quasiperiodic modulation of the spacings between the dipolar emitters (see Fig.~\ref{fig:sketch}).
+We demonstrate that in such a system, an interplay between the chain dimerization and an asymmetric quasiperiodic modulation of the spacings induces an RLT.
+This transition resists to the all-to-all power-law dipolar coupling that decays as one over the distance cubed, despite the detrimental effect of the latter.
+Through dissipative transport simulations, we show that the aforementioned RLT is strongly affected by dissipation, but may survive to low-loss emitters.
 By investigating the fate of RLTs in a dipolar chain, our study constitutes a first step to the understanding of anomalous localization transitions in more complex and realistic systems, with possible long-range couplings and inherent losses.

 Our paper is organized as follows: We present our model of a dimerized quasiperiodic dipolar chain in Sec.~\ref{sec:Model}.
 We study its localization properties in Sec.~\ref{sec:Reentrant localization transition} and investigate its transport characteristics when considering lossy emitters in Sec.~\ref{sec:Transport}.
-Eventually, we draw conclusions in Sec.~\ref{sec:Conclusion}, and proceed to a detailed multifractal analysis of the RLT in the Appendix.
+Eventually, we draw conclusions in Sec.~\ref{sec:Conclusion}.
+We provide a detailed description of our model in Appendix~\ref{sec:app:Second quantized Hamiltonian}.
+We proceed to a multifractal analysis of the RLT in Appendix~\ref{sec:app:Multifractal analysis} and compare our results to the case of a nearest-neighbor chain in Appendix~\ref{sec:app:Nearest-neighbor}.